stevenMouret/local-openweathermap/README.md

 **Javascript plugin to display weather on your website with OpenWeaterMap API.**

-Script git specific JSON or directly the JSON API of OpenWeatherMap.
+You can specified JSON file or directly the JSON API of OpenWeatherMap.

 [Demo](https://stevenmouret.github.io/local-weather/dist/)